-Referral forms are available on the Airedale website or on 01274 221166 (Bradford) and can be emailed securely to the appropriate services:

-- Bradford: Fax-HPK.Admin-Hub@bdct.nhs.uk - Airedale: agh.therapyservicesadmin@nhs.net
+Referral forms are available on the Airedale or on Bradford Care Trust's website and can be emailed securely to the appropriate services: Bradford: admin.services@bdct.nhs.uk / Fax-HPK.Admin-Hub@bdct.nhs.uk Airedale: agh.therapyservicesadmin@nhs.net

 Once the referral is received it will be triaged and assigned as urgent or routine.
+See the next page for steps you can take to support your resident awaiting an assessment.